Levi-Raskin/PCAPhylogenetics/README.md

 This is the GitHub repo for Raskin et al. (2025) Principal Components Analysis fails to recover phylogenetic structure in hominins.

 This code works and should be sufficient to reproduce our analysis, but be forewarned that this code is not guaranteed in any way.
 Please reach out to [Levi Raskin](mailto:levi_raskin@berkeley.edu) if there are any issues and I would be very happy to help.
+The data that supports the findings of this study are openly available on Dryad at doi.org/10.5061/dryad.mcvdnckg2.

 It has 5 subfolders.